Choose Language:

 What is the chance that my fibroid is actually a cancer/leiomyosarcoma?

 The 1:498 chance of cancer quoted by FDA USA is widely regarded as a gross over-estimate.
 This figure came from only a few small studies, including other cancers besides leiomyosarcoma and selecting a large proportion of elderly women.
-These factors elevated the risk of cancer.
-As a comparison, when the COVID death toll reached 500,000 Americans, it was equivalent to 1:670 Americans dying from COVID in a Pandemic.
+After correcting for only leiomyosarcoma cases, the chance of fibroid cancer in the study was 1 : 1550 or 0.06%.

 Is rapidly growing fibroid a sign of cancer?